Religion in Singapore: Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints first began holding meetings in 1963 with a handful of followers that were living in Singapore in 1963.
 Church membership grew to about 100 in 1970 when the government began restricting proselytisation and visas for missionaries.
 In 1974, the church created the Singapore Mission, with G. Carlos Smith as the mission president.
 By January 1980, Singapore was opened to full-time missionaries.
 As of 2021, the church claims about 3,400 members in the country and operates three chapels in Bukit Timah, Pasir Panjang, and Sengkang.
 In August 1992, Jon Huntsman Jr., a Latter-day Saint was appointed as the United States Ambassador to Singapore.
 He served less than a year and left in June 1993.
 21 Latter-day Saint missionaries have reportedly been sent out from Singapore to 15 countries.
 On 4 April 2021 at the 191st Annual General Conference, Church President Russell M. Nelson announced plans to construct a temple in Singapore.
 The Singapore Temple will be located on Pasir Panjang road.

-Nichiren Shōshū
+Neopagan witchcraft

-Nichiren Shōshū is a branch of Nichiren Buddhism based on the teachings of the 13th-century Japanese priest Nichiren.
-The Nichiren Shoshu Buddhist Association (Singapore) is located at Sims Avenue.
-A schism in Japan in 1991 saw the excommunication of Soka Gakkai out of Nichiren Shōshū, following which the respective branches in Singapore also parted ways.
+There are practitioners of neopagan witchcraft, mostly related to western Wicca movement, mainly in the form of online groups, classes, spiritual consultations, and the sale of amulets and other tools.